-Other restrictions.
-Further categories of prohibited persons are also defined in State statutes, including illegal aliens, persons dishonorably discharged from military service, and persons who fail to complete a firearm safety course (see Jurisdictional summaries).
+Other restrictions Further categories of prohibited persons are also defined in State statutes, including persons who have failed to complete a firearm safety course, or renounced their citizenship, or were dishonorably discharged from military service.
+In addition, several States prohibit a "straw purchase," an attempt to buy a firearm on behalf of a known prohibited person.
+(See Jurisdictional summaries for details.)